Structured Data Generation

 The keyword argument i is used to specify the number of values to generate.
 If i is not specified, a reasonable default value (which is 10) is used.

 The Fieldset class is a subclass of BaseField and inherits all its methods, attributes and properties.
 This means that API of Fieldset is almost the same as for Field which is also a subclass of BaseField.
+Almost, because an instance of Fieldset accepts an additional keyword argument i.

 Let’s take a look at the example: